CSCfi/csc-user-guide/docs/cloud/rahti/rahti-migration.md

 > csc_project: 1000123

-## Network, opened by default

-By default any new Namespace in Rahti 1 will have a network opened by default.
-This means that by default any other Pod in any other namespace in the whole Rahti 1 will be able to contact any Pod in the new namespace.
-This is different than with Rahti 2 at had the opposite policy, closed by default.

-If you want to imitate the previous behaviour, i.e.: isolate all Pods from traffic external to the Namespace, please check out the [Networking page](../rahti2/networking.md).

 ## How to see quota/limits?

 The quota and limits of a given project can be found in the bottom of the project details page